Time Series Continuous Modeling for Imputation and Forecasting with Implicit Neural Representations: Architecture details and ablation studies

-The dimension of the latent codes $z$ is a crucial parameter in our architecture.
-If it is too small, it limits individual contribution from the time series, resulting in a poorer curve fit.
+The dimension of the latent code $z$ is a crucial parameter in our architecture.
+If it is too small, it underfits the time series.
 Consequently, this adversely affects the performance of both the imputation and forecasting tasks.
-On the other hand, if the dimension of $z$ is excessively large, it can lead to overfitting, hindering the model's ability to generalize to new data points.
+On the other hand, if the dimension of $z$ is too large, it can lead to overfitting, hindering the model's ability to generalize to new data points.

-\paragraph{Baselines}{To investigate the impact of $z$ dimensionality on the performance of the INR, we conducted experiments on the \textit{Electricity} dataset, specifically focusing on the imputation task.
+\paragraph{Baselines}{To investigate the impact of $z$ dimensionality on the performance of TimeFlow, we conducted experiments on the three considered datasets, specifically focusing on the forecasting task.
 We varied the sizes of $z$ within $\{32, 64, 128, 256\}$.
 The other hyperparameters are set as presented in \cref{sec:hyperparameters}.
-The obtained results for each $z$ dimension are summarized in \cref{tab:Zdimension}.}
+The obtained results for each $z$ dimension are summarized in \cref{tab:inference_dim_z}.}

-\paragraph{Results}{The results presented in \cref{tab:Zdimension} highlight the importance of the z-dimension, as it significantly impacts the results.
-We found that a dimension of 128 was a suitable compromise for all our experiments.}
+\paragraph{Results}{The results presented in \cref{tab:inference_dim_z} suggest that a $z$ dimension of 128 is a reasonable compromise but only optimal for some settings.
+Moreover, even though the choice of $z$ dimension seems important, it doesn't critically impact the MAE error for the forecasting task.}